Ogden Utah Temple 1972

 Cornerstone

-The cornerstone for the Provo Utah Temple is on Northern most corner, facing east.
+The cornerstone for the Ogden Utah Temple is on Northern most corner, facing east.
 (This is a departure from most temples, where the cornerstone is on the south east most corner.)
 The text is inscribed in a marble panel and are gilded.

 ERECTED